Javi Chica: Espanyol

 Born in Barcelona, Catalonia, Chica was a product of RCD Espanyol's youth system.
 He made his first-team debut on 15 October 2006 in a 0–0 away draw against Villarreal CF, and appeared in 27 La Liga games in his first year, adding ten as the club went all the way to the final of the UEFA Cup, losing it to fellow Spaniards Sevilla FC (he did not play the decisive match itself).

 Never an undisputed starter in the following seasons, Chica continued to be regularly used at Espanyol, featuring in an average of more than 20 matches per season as either a right or left-back.

 Betis

 In late May 2011, free agent Chica signed a four-year contract with Real Betis, recently returned to the top division.
 He made his official debut on 27 August, starting at right-back in a 1–0 away win against Granada CF.

-Chica scored his first goal as a senior on 20 April 2014, but it happened in a 3–1 loss at Rayo Vallecano; the Andalusians also suffered relegation at the end of the campaign after ranking last.
+Chica scored his first goal as a senior on 20 April 2014, but it happened in a 3–1 loss at Rayo Vallecano; the Andalusians also suffered relegation at the end of the campaign after finishing last.